jasonBuras/WordSafari/README.md

     - Open `./docs/index.html` using a web browser (Firefox, Chrome, Edge, etc.)
         - This will open the webpage locally (no internet connection required)

+## Langniappe (Mod the game) :cookie:
+> If you mess around with the source code, please feel free to share what you've come up with.
+See [Future Plans](#future-plans)
+- If you have the raw files, you have the ability to start messing around with the word lists.
+    - Navigate to `./resources/wordlist.txt`
+        - Add/remove possible answers :book:
+    - `./resources/soundeffects/`
+        - Change sound effects :musical_note:

 # Educational Purpose :books:
 - Word Safari is designed with the following educational goals in mind:
     - Vocabulary Building: Introduces children to new words in a fun, interactive way.